unitaryfund/unitaryhack2023/pages/hacker-guide.md

 Once you have a good solution to the issue, and have checked out the project's contributing guide (if they have one), you are ready to make your pull request or PR.
 Check out the guides above if you are not familiar with Git or GitHub, or if you run into issues making the contribution, just ask on the [Unitary Fund discord!](http://discord.unitary.fund)

-> Make sure that you put `[unitaryhack]` in the title of your PR so the bots can find your contributions and make sure you get credit!
+> Make sure that you put `[unitaryHACK]` in the title of your PR so the bots can find your contributions and make sure you get credit!
 You can additionally use the #share-your-hack channel on discord.

 ## 🎉 After the Hack 🎉

-Show off your digital or IRL swag and check out what everyone else has done on the [Discord](http://discord.unitary.fund), [Twitter](https://twitter.com/search?q=%23unitaryhack&src=typed_query&f=top), and [GitHub](https://github.com/search?q=unitaryhack)!
+Show off your digital or IRL swag and check out what everyone else has done on the [Discord](http://discord.unitary.fund), [Twitter](https://twitter.com/search?q=%23unitaryHACK&src=typed_query&f=top), and [GitHub](https://github.com/search?q=unitaryHACK)!
 If you won any bounties or swag we will be in touch via email, so please make sure you [sign up]({{ '/signup/' | url }}) so we can connect your GitHub username to your contact info.